Akuli/odotdot/docs/builtins.md

 ### Array

-Arrays represent ordered lists of elements.
+Arrays represent ordered lists of elements that can be changed; it is possible to add or remove items without creating a new array.

 New arrays cannot be created with `(new Array)`.
 Use `[` and `]` instead: